yarlagaddalakshmi97/GraduateTrainingProgram2019/Python/ProblemSet04/Readme.md

 Fahrenheit, then a copy of the Temperature object should be returned.)

 Demonstrate the correctness of your classes by doing the following:
-a) Create a list of Temperature objects of a mix of Temperature types
+1. Create a list of Temperature objects of a mix of Temperature types

-b) Print out the value of each temperature in the list, and add “above freezing” if the temperature is above freezing (for the specifi c temperature scale).
+2. Print out the value of each temperature in the list, and add “above freezing” if the temperature is above freezing (for the specifi c temperature scale).

-c) Create a new list of temperatures containing each temperature of the original list converted to a common temperature scale (Fahrenheit, Celsius, or Kelvin).
+3. Create a new list of temperatures containing each temperature of the original list converted to a common temperature scale (Fahrenheit, Celsius, or Kelvin).

-d) For each temperature object in the new list, print out its temperature value, and if it is above the freezing point.
+4. For each temperature object in the new list, print out its temperature value, and if it is above the freezing point.